 5) Logical & realistic

 Dreams are nice.
 Luxuries are so attractive.
 For some people that is the end goal.
-For entrepreneurs, that as an end goal is usually good motivation.
+For entrepreneurs, having that as an end goal is usually good motivation.

 However, don’t dream too fast.
 Rather, you should be logical and realize that the world we live in has many obstacles that slow you down on the way to achieving those dreams.
 Look at every factor in play.